Matrix Decomposition and Applications: Computing Reduced QR Decomposition via CGS and MGS

-In the MGS, on the other hand, the components along each $\{\bq_1, \bq_2\}$ are immediately subtracted out of the rest of the column $\ba_3$ as soon as the $\{\bq_1, \bq_2\}$ are computed.
-Therefore the orthogonalization of column $\ba_3$ against $\{\bq_1, \bq_2\}$ is not performed by projecting the original column $\ba_3$ against $\{\bq_1, \bq_2\}$ as it is in the CGS, but rather against a vector obtained by subtracting from that column $\ba_3$ of $\bA$ the components in the direction of $\bq_1, \bq_2$ successively.
-This is important because the error components of $\bq_i$ in $span\{\bq_1, \bq_2\}$ will be smaller (we will further discuss this in the following paragraphs).
+In contrast, the MGS algorithm subtracts the components along $\{\bq_1, \bq_2\}$ from $\ba_3$ sequentially as they are computed.
+Therefore, the orthogonalization of column $\ba_3$ against $\{\bq_1, \bq_2\}$ is not performed by projecting the original column $\ba_3$ against $\{\bq_1, \bq_2\}$ as it is in the CGS, but rather by projecting onto updated intermediate vectors---those obtained after subtracting previously computed components.
+This distinction is crucial because it leads to smaller error components of $\bq_3$ in $\spn\{\bq_1, \bq_2\}$ (a point discussed further in the following paragraphs).

-More precisely, in the MGS the orthogonalization of column $\ba_3$ against $\bq_1$ is performed by subtracting the component of $\bq_1$ from the vector $\ba_3$:
+More precisely, in the MGS algorithm, the orthogonalization of column $\ba_3$ against $\bq_1$ is accomplished by subtracting the component of $\bq_1$ from the vector $\ba_3$:

-where $\ba_3^{(1) }$ is the component of $\ba_3$ that lies in a space perpendicular to $\bq_1$.
-And the further step is performed by
+where $\ba_3^{(1) }$ represents the component of $\ba_3$ that is orthogonal to $\bq_1$.
+The subsequent step is then executed by

-where $\ba_3^{(2) }$ is the component of $\ba_3^{(1) }$ that lies in a space perpendicular to $\bq_2$ and we highlight the difference to the CGS in Equation~\eqref{equation:cgs-3d-exmp} by blue text.
-This net result is that $\ba_3^{(2) }$ is the component of $\ba_3$ that lies in the space perpendicular to $\{\bq_1, \bq_2\}$ as shown in Figure~\ref{fig:projection-mgs-demons-mgs}.
+where $\ba_3^{(2) }$ denotes the component of $\ba_3^{(1) }$ that is orthogonal to $\bq_2$.
+The distinction from CGS (Equation~\eqref{equation:cgs-3d-exmp}) is highlighted in blue text.
+Consequently, $\ba_3^{(2) }$ corresponds to the component of $\ba_3$ that is orthogonal to the entire subspace $\{\bq_1, \bq_2\}$, as shown in Figure~\ref{fig:projection-mgs-demons-mgs}.